itskris2283/DevQuery/README.md

 1. Node.js (v16 or later)
 2. npm package manager
-3. PostgreSQL (optional - the app can run with in-memory storage for development)
+3. MySQL (optional - the app can run with in-memory storage for development)

 ### Setup Steps